dorddis/Gymzy/ai-context/outlines/intelligent-agent-implementation-plan.md

   };
 }

-// EXAMPLE: Prevent the "claims to double but doesn't" bug but i don't want to multiply by double, i want the agent to understand.
+// EXAMPLE: Prevent the "claims to double but doesn't" bug but i don&apos;t want to multiply by double, i want the agent to understand.
 If the user wants to modify the workout, i want the agent to ask for clarification on how they want to modify it and modify it accordignly, it may not always be double. const validateDoubleOperation = (original: WorkoutState, modified: WorkoutState): boolean => {
   return original.exercises.every((originalEx, index) => {
     const modifiedEx = modified.exercises[index];